 Everyone agrees education is important.
 Most people agree teachers are valuable.
 Few people know the difference between learning and teaching.
 Learning happens naturally when children are fully engaged.
 Teaching happens when teachers love what they do and share that enthusiasm with the children they teach.

-After spending years lecturing at private schools across South Africa including the most elite schools like Michaelhouse, I gained a new appreciation for education.
-As a product of the public school system in the Eastern Cape, the poorest province in South Africa, I overcame substantial obstacles to become a regular guest speaker to the elite private boarding schools.
+After spending years lecturing at private schools across South Africa, including elite schools like Michaelhouse, I gained a new appreciation for education.
+As a product of the public school system in the Eastern Cape, the poorest province in South Africa, I overcame substantial obstacles to become a regular guest speaker at elite private boarding schools.

 Award winning teacher, John Taylor Gatto reminds us it’s just impossible for education and schooling ever to be the same thing.